imperialwicket/imperialwicket.com/content/post/a-truth-framework-for-engineering-1-on-1-meetings.md

 ## The 1 on 1 Meeting Truth Framework

 The core concept is all about honest, direct, and timely feedback.
 Saying: "You should work on improving skill X, it would go a long way for targets A and B," to a team member annually is near worthless.
 Have they really been doing X poorly for a year?
 Why hasn't anyone told them?
-You can not assume that someone else is covering this, surface problems that you identify.
-Surface them regularly, directly, and with resoltuion in mind.
-The Truth Framework that I've been attempting to shape targets this type of feedback using a few techniques:
+You can not assume that someone else is covering this: surface problems that you identify.
+Surface them regularly, directly, and with resolution in mind.
+The Truth Framework that I'm shaping targets this type of feedback leveraging a few concepts:

-1. Team - Personal development is important, but wrapping everything in Team dynamics makes personal development less ... personal.
-This is something of an excuse (it's not you, it's us), but it also provides very real foundations because it's not _just_ that person.
+1. The importantce of the Team - Personal development is important, but wrapping everything in Team dynamics makes personal development less ... personal.
+This is something of an excuse (it's not you, it's us), but it also provides very real foundations for assessment because it's not _just_ that person.
 1. Regular one on one meetings with semi-targetted discussions - Not status updates, and only project-related when it has abstract importance or when there's nothing to discuss.
-1. Honest, bi-directional assessments (Truth) - You know what's great about one on ones? *BOTH* parties can learn and grow as a result.
+1. Honest, bi-directional assessments (Truth) - You know what's great about one on ones? *BOTH* parties can learn and grow as a result (It's good for the team).

 ### It's about the Team